-Houses - External wall cladding to a house need not have a non-combustible classification where the external wall has the appropriate fire resistance and the cladding achieves a low risk reaction to fire classification.
-In such a case the cladding may be excluded from the unprotected area calculation regardless of openings.
+Houses - External wall cladding to a house need not achieve European Classification A1 or A2 where the external wall has the appropriate fire resistance and the cladding achieves European Classification B. In such cases the cladding may be excluded from the unprotected area calculation regardless of openings.